DEFRA/ffc-ahwr-automated-tests/README.md

 ## 🚀 Prerequisites
 - macOS (this repo has been developed on a Macbook laptop, so if you are running Windows it probably needs some changes to get it to work)
 - Node version 20+
-- Azure login for Dev tenant
+- Azure login for SND2 tenant
 - Make sure you are on the VPN
 - Docker
 - Create a .env file in the root of the repo
-- Make sure you have MESSAGE_QUEUE_PASSWORD, AZURE_STORAGE_CONNECTION_STRING and APPLICATIONINSIGHTS_CONNECTION_STRING in your .env file
+- Make sure you have MESSAGE_QUEUE_PASSWORD, MESSAGE_QUEUE_SUFFIX and APPLICATIONINSIGHTS_CONNECTION_STRING in your .env file
+- MESSAGE_QUEUE_SUFFIX should be whichever queues you want to use in SND2, e.g. -auto.
+The -pipe queues are reserved for the pipeline.
 - You can find these values by speaking to a dev

 ## 🧪 Running Automated Tests